WestDRI/wgpages/content/pythonhpc.md

 print(total)
 ```

-> Note: this particular code uses a lot of memory, so you might want to change your request to
+> This particular code uses a lot of memory, so you might want to change your memory request to at least
 > `--mem-per-cpu=11000` (and single core).
+{.note}

-The vectorized function is supposed to speed up calculating the terms, but our time becomes worse (14.72s)
+The vectorized function is supposed to speed up calculating the terms, but our time becomes significantly
-than the original calculation (6.625s). **The reason**: we are no longer replacing multiple Python lines with a
+worse (14.72s) than the original calculation (6.625s). **The reason**: we are no longer replacing multiple
-single line.
-The code inside `combined()` is still native Python code that is being interpreted on the fly,
+Python lines with a single line.
+The code inside `combined()` is still native Python code that is being
-and we applying all its lines to each element of array `i`.
+interpreted on the fly, and we applying all its lines to each element of array `i`.

 The function `np.vectorize` does not compile `combined()` -- it simply adapts it to work with arrays, but
 underneath you are still running Python loops.
 If, instead, our vectorization could produce a *compiled